aridjayarecipes/cutesrecipes.web.app/content/post/2336-steps-to-prepare-any-night-of-the-week-black-bean-burgers.md

 1. Use chopper on beans until no whole beans are left.
 1. Add rest of ingredients to beans
 1. Form into very thin patties and refrigerate 10 minutes
-1. Cook in light butter and oil for about 6 minutes on each side (It's important to cook them through otherwise they'll stay mushy).
+1. Cook in light butter and oil for about 6 minutes on each side (It&#39;s important to cook them through otherwise they&#39;ll stay mushy).
 1. Enjoy!